RsGoksel/Reinforcement-Learning-PongGame/README.md

 ### 💯 _**Reward:**_ 💯
- Reward was the distance between the Ball and Agent.
-Reward mechanism was:
+ Reward has been assigned as the distance between the Ball and Agent.
+Reward mechanism is:
 * Ball coming out - score,
 * Ball hitting the agent + score,
 * Agent coming closer to the ball + score

 ### 🔭 _**Observation Space:**_  👁️
-Observation array was:
+Observation array:
 * Euclidean distance between Agent and ball,
 * Agent_Y_Coord
 * Agent_X_Coord